Key Points

 Meme Coins

 Meme coins are cryptocurrencies inspired by the social currency of the internet: memes.
-They could be directly inspired by a meme, like the dog-themed Dogecoin (DOGE), or centred around a community interest, like garlic bread (GRLC).
+They could be directly inspired by a meme, like the dog-themed tokens Dogecoin (DOGE) and Shiba Inu (SHIB), or centred around a community interest, like garlic bread (GRLC).
+It’s this feature that drives massive interest and popularity in meme coins.

-Anyone with an internet connection can make and distribute a meme.
-And with the right technical knowledge, anyone can create and distribute a meme coin.
+Anyone with the right technical knowledge and an internet connection can make and distribute a meme coin.

-Meme coins typically have a massive or unlimited supply, which accounts for their unusually low per-unit price.
+Meme coins typically have a massive or unlimited supply, which accounts for their very low per-unit price.
+That doesn’t mean, though, their market cap can’t run into the tens of billions like…

 10. Dogecoin (DOGE)